Mayeu/ansible-playbook-sensu/README.md

-#Sensu server playbook
+#Sensu playbook

-Playbook to install and configure a sensu-server.
-This is a work in progress, it will come with various configuration tweaking later on :)
+Playbook to install and configure a Sensu.
+This is a work in progress, it will come with various configuration tweaking later on.

 ##Supported system